New Year’s Eve (December 31)

-- L’Abeille - for 900€ per person (including wine pairings), the nine-course menu will feature oysters, langoustines, foie gras, sea scallops, turbot, young deer, plus a cheese and several dessert courses.
-Wine pairings for each course.
+- L’Abeille - for 700€ per person (down from 900€ in 2012), the nine-course menu will feature wild Belon oysters with an emulsion of vintage Champagne, sea urchins, smoked truffles, turbot, Bresse goose, cheese and two desserts.
+Wine pairings are included for each course.
 If you’re going to splurge on this level (which we probably never would), the deal at L’Abeille is far more interesting than the apparent rip-offs at Le Meurice at La Tour d’Argent.
 Reservation and prepayment via La Fourchette is required.

 Very Expensive (more than 175€ without wine)

-Expensive (more than 85€ without wine)
+Expensive (more than 90€ without wine)

-- L’Auberge du 15 - for 100€ (not including wine), the multi-course menu will include chestnut soup with truffles and toasted almonds, sea scallops with buttered and truffled scallops, suprême de volaille fermière (farm-raised chicken) with roasted foie gras and truffled mashed potatoes, and dessert.
-Reservations via La Fourchette.
+- L’Auberge du 15 - for 120€ (not including wine), the multi-course menu will include chestnut soup with truffles and toasted almonds, sea scallops with buttered and truffled scallops, suprême de volaille fermière (farm-raised chicken) with roasted foie gras and truffled mashed potatoes, and dessert.

 - Also open, but not necessarily doing a special holiday meal: L’Ateliers de Joël Robuchon Saint-Germain & Etoile

-Moderate (less than 85€)
+Moderate (less than 90€)